PhaedrusOne/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn
-Include what you will need to learn here jQuery Ajax to do request
+jQuery Ajax to do request
 Json API
 Add some form of payment for items